Hurricane Olga: Preparations and impact

 Forecasters at the National Hurricane Center began issuing advisories on Olga on November 24 anticipating that the storm would threaten shipping lanes in the Atlantic.
 Several ships and boats in the path of Olga reported seas of 12 ft or higher.
 One boat, the Manana Tres, reported a barometric pressure of 989 mbar and sustained structural damage.

 In Bermuda, the Bermuda Weather Service issued gale warnings and local marine warnings for boats and other small water craft.
 The approach of Olga also forced cancellation of the World Yacht regatta, but there was little damage on the island.
 Olga brought winds of 35–45 mph and waves 15–22 ft to the island for several days, but there were no reports of any damage.
+Additionally, just over 2.2 in of precipitation fell on Bermuda on December 3.
 The hurricane also brought rough seas to the East Coast of the United States, the Bahamas, and as far south and east as the Lesser Antilles.
 A buoy near Guadeloupe reported 12 ft waves.
-High waves in Florida eroded beaches, threatening the foundations of two homes in Flagler County.
-The remnants of Olga later produced heavy rainfall across the Bahamas, Cuba and south Florida.
+In Puerto Rico, large swells impacted the San Juan–Bayamón–Caguas metropolitan area.
+Minor coastal flooding occurred in the Condado section of San Juan, while Highway 187 became impassable in Piñones.
+High waves in Florida led to the issuance of a heavy surf advisory from the Jupiter Inlet to Flager Beach.
+Beaches eroded, threatening the foundations of two homes in Flagler County and a stretch of State Road A1A.
+Consequently, county officials declared a state of emergency and requested assistance from the state or federal government.
+However, state emergency officials considered a disaster declaration unnecessary as another one already been in place for the area since Hurricane Gabrielle in September.
+Swells ranging from 6 to 8 ft impacted the Outer Banks of North Carolina.
+The remnants of Olga later produced heavy rainfall across the Bahamas, Cuba, and south Florida.